HusnainRKI/ms-copilot-gateway/README.md

     ```bash
     python main.py --host 127.0.0.1 --port 8888
     ```
-3. To control how user messages from the client request are processed by the gateway before sending to Copilot, use the `--message-mode` option:
-    *   `last` (default): Only the content of the last message with `role: "user"` is sent to Copilot.
-    *   `all`: The content of all messages in the request are concatenated and sent to Copilot as a single prompt.
-    Example:
-    ```bash
-    python main.py --message-mode all --port 8888
-    ```
-4. To select the Copilot service to connect to (defaults to `standard`):
+3. To select the Copilot service to connect to (defaults to `standard`):
     *   `standard`: Connects to `copilot.microsoft.com`.
     *   `m365`: Connects to `m365.cloud.microsoft` (experimental, requires appropriate M365 Copilot access and may need configuration adjustments in `config.py`).
     ```bash